Monday, 3 May 2021

 Pollard solves the case by piecing together what seemed to be inconsequential evidence and a good dose of sheer luck.

-I really enjoy following along with the investigation in cozy mystery reads, trying to pick up on clues and having my own guess at who-dun-it.
+I really enjoy following along with the investigation in cosy mystery reads, trying to pick up on clues and having my own guess at who-dun-it.
 But I must say I didn't guess the outcome of this case.

 If you enjoy reading about quaint rural communities with a murder mystery thrown in The Pollard & Toye series is sure to appeal.